splunk/public-o11y-docs/logs/logviews.rst

 You can only edit the contents of your logs chart by updating the query you derived it from in Log Observer.
 Select :strong:`View in Log Observer` to see and edit your logs chart in Log Observer.
 In Log Observer, you can update the logs chart's filters, including field aliases.
 See :ref:`Align log views with metrics charts on the same dashboard <field-aliasing>` to learn more.

-Select :strong:`Copy` if you want to paste your log view data elsewhere for further examination.
+Select :strong:`Copy` if you want to paste your logs chart elsewhere for further examination.

-Select :strong:`Info` to see which user added and last updated the log view.
+Select :strong:`Info` to see which user added and last updated the logs chart.

-Select :strong:`Download chart as image` to download your log view as a PNG file.
+Select :strong:`Download chart as image` to download your logs chart as a PNG file.

 Select :strong:`Troubleshoot from this Time Window (APM)` to explore related data in Splunk APM.
-(This option only exists if APM contains data related to the logs chart.)
+(This option only exists if APM contains data related to data in the logs chart.)

 Select :strong:`Troubleshoot from this Time Window (RUM)` to explore related data in Splunk RUM.
-(This option only exists if RUM contains data related to the logs chart.)
+(This option only exists if RUM contains data related to data in the logs chart.)

-Select :strong:`Delete` to remove your log view from the dashboard.
-Deleting it from the dashboard does not impact the query you used to create your log view in Log Observer.
+Select :strong:`Delete` to remove your logs chart from the dashboard.
+Deleting it from the dashboard does not impact the query you used to create your logs chart in Log Observer.

 .. _field-aliasing: